A Speaker Throughout the U.S.

 Joseph Vranich has been a keynote speaker for more than 25 years.

 Joe’s emphasis is on helping companies find great locations in which to grow.
 His speeches center on business challenges, what makes a community an optimal location for certain types of companies, and how public policies can influence a company’s opportunities for growth.

 He has been a public speaker and panelist throughout the United States and in Europe and Asia with his comments appearing several times in Vital Speeches of the Day.
-He is serious about providing value in his presentations, which includes injecting some “spirited comments” about public agencies and politicians that are less-than-friendly to businesses large and small.
+While serious about providing value in his presentations, he is known to inject some “spirited comments” about public agencies and politicians that are less-than-friendly to businesses large and small.

 One of Joe’s noteworthy projections came in May, 2018 when he said at an ECONOMIX conference that he thought Amazon would avoid locating its HQ2 in one metro area but would select two, primarily because of workforce issues.
 Four months later the company announced just that when it said it would split the project and place offices in New York City (a project that Amazon later abandoned because of public opposition) and Arlington County, Virginia.